Laminas Framework Series: Getting Started with Mezzio

 src/

-folder is the central place for all custom source code of the application, bundling PHP classes such as controllers, middleware, services, and models.
+The src/ folder is the central place for all custom source code of the application, bundling PHP classes such as controllers, middleware, services, and models.
 This organization not only aids in maintaining a clear namespace structure for autoloading but also ensures a separation of concerns by distinguishing application-specific code from third-party libraries, templates, and configurations.
-As the application expands, the src/
+As the application expands, the src/ folder’s scalability becomes evident, with the potential for subdirectories that cater to different modules or components.

-, organizing the management and understanding of configurations related to specific application parts.
+Complementing this, ConfigProviders play a pivotal role in aggregating and managing the application’s configuration.
+These PHP classes return arrays of configurations for various application aspects, including middleware, routes, and dependency injection containers.
+Their modular nature allows each component or module to have its own ConfigProvider, organizing the management and understanding of configurations related to specific application parts.
 This modular approach not only simplifies the integration of new features and third-party modules but also centralizes configuration management, reducing duplication and potential errors.
-Source code organized in this way is named Module
+Source code organized in this way is named Module in the world of Mezzio.

 test/

-folder is dedicated to housing the test suites and test cases for the application.
+In a Mezzio application, the test folder is dedicated to housing the test suites and test cases for the application.
 The primary purpose of this directory is to organize and store all the unit tests, integration tests, and potentially other types of tests like functional or acceptance tests, that are designed to verify the correctness and reliability of the application’s code.

 Moreover, Mezzio’s emphasis on modular and middleware-driven architecture often requires tests to be written in a way that reflects this structure.
 This could involve mock objects and stubs to isolate components, ensuring that each part of the application can be tested independently without requiring the entire application to be up and running.